tanushkathakre/Weather-App/README.md

 - Fetches and displays current weather data for a specified location
 - Provides temperature, humidity, wind speed, and weather condition details
-- Supports searching for weather information by city name or geographic coordinates
+- Supports searching for weather information by city name
-- Displays weather icons corresponding to the current weather condition
 - Responsive design for optimal viewing on different devices

 ## Technologies Used